linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/03 Insurance Collars and Other Strategies.md

 In practice, a buyer of homeowner's insurance also owns the insured asset (the house).
 Owning a home is analogous to owning the stock index, and insuring the house is like owning a put.
 Thus, owning a home plus insurance is like owning the index and owning a put.
 Figure 2 depicts an insurance policy, together with the uninsured house and the combined position.
 Interpreting the house as the S&R index and insurance as the put, Figure 2 looks exactly like Figure 1.
 An insured house has a profit diagram that looks like a call option.

-# FIGURE 2
+### FIGURE 2

 Payoff to owning a house and owning insurance.
-We assume a  \$25,000 deductible and a\$ 200,000 house, with the policy costing 15,000.
+We assume a  \$25,000 deductible and a \$200,000 house, with the policy costing 15,000.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/02abefd4-2dfe-4fd1-a4bc-6204fb633ac1/43ecf01eb42e60dc5671a5e012caa2fe7cf8b5913748343ac0353704af53ce5b.jpg)

-# Insuring a Short Position: Caps
+## Insuring a Short Position: Caps

 If we have a short position in the S&R index, we experience a loss when the index rises.
 We can insure a short position by purchasing a call option to protect against a higher price of repurchasing the index.
 Buying a call option is also called a cap.